fairuskhalid/whitelist/README.md

 # whitelist

-This is a Image Whitelist Docker plugin implementation based on Authorization.
-Using this plugin will limit the images that can be run on the host.
+This is an Image Whitelist Docker plugin implementation.
+It is based on Docker Authorization plugin model.
 The plugin will look for the allowed images from the whitelist before an image can be run.
+With this the owner or administrator of the host machine can control what can be run on the machine.

 ![wlplugin.png](/wlplugin.png)